stijn-vh/movie_matcher/README.md

 The project is organized into the following main directories:

 -   **`mm_api/`:** This directory holds the backend of the application, which is a Flask-based API.
 It manages data, user authentication, and movie recommendations.
 Key subdirectories and files include:
-    -   `controllers/`: Contains the logic for handling API requests.
+    -   `controllers/`: Contains the backend logic such as CRUD-endpoints and the recommendation algorithm.
     -   `routes.py`: Defines the API endpoints.
     -   `movies.db`: The SQLite database for storing movie information.